 Always on a lookout for luxury-for-less experiences, our Cuenca spa recommendation is for Piedra de Agua.
 Their 3-hour “spa circuit” includes eight treatments ranging from Turkish baths to steam baths to subterranean contrast pools.
 Perhaps most interesting is the volcanic mud exfoliation treatment, involving two different mud baths.
 The red mud cleans and exfoliates the skin.
 The blue mud then acts hydrate and moisturize.
 Together, they leave skin incredibly soft and smooth!

 During weekly promos at Piedra de Agua, couples get a 2-for-1 deal, dropping the price of the entire circuit to a mere $17.50 per person.
 If traveling solo, find a friend to take advantage of this deal!
 In doing so, the spa can make for a fantastic affordable luxury.

 If that wasn’t nice enough, this spa combines the 2×1 spa circuit deal with 2-for-1 cocktails.
-And they’ll even deliver those drinks to you on a little boat that floats around with you.
+And they’ll even deliver those drinks to you on a little floating boat.
 We can personally recommend a cool mora (blackberry) daiquiri to enjoy in these warm waters.
 At the end of the spa circuit, guests can spend as much time as they’d like relaxing in the three warm outdoor mineral pools.